 The project started in 2015 and will be completed in 2017.
 Discover its timeframe and key milestones.

 Find all the documents of the project: background paper, concept note, suggested research questions, as well as reports of regional consultations and annual conferences.

 Selected contributions by academics and academic institutions in relation to the review of UN treaty bodies.

 To allow the broadest possible participation of all stakeholders, we invite input to this research project until the end of September 2017.

 Robert Kolb is a leading expert in international law and international humanitarian law and has published several books and articles on these topics.

 Felix Kirchmeier oversees the conceptualization, development and implementation of policy research at the Geneva Academy.
 He is also Co-Coordinator of the Academic Platform on Treaty Body Review 2020.

 Kamelia Kemileva is Executive Manager of the Geneva Academy and Co-Coordinator of the Treaty Body Review 2020.
 She is also a visiting programme director at Wilton Park.

-Domenico Zipoli is currently investigating the impact and modes of influence which National Human Rights Institutions (NHRI) engagement has on treaty body recommendations; and the impact and modes of influence which NHRI engagement with the UN human rights treaty bodies has on domestic human rights standards.
+Domenico Zipoli is currently investigating the impact and modes of influence which National Human Rights Institutions (NHRI) engagement have on treaty body recommendations; and the impact and modes of influence which NHRI engagement with the UN human rights treaty bodies have on domestic human rights standards.

 Her areas of expertise include legal anthropology, international human rights, the history of human rights, migration and the UN treaty body system.